OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:51

-He did not say this on his own, but as high priest that year he prophesied that Jesus would die for the Jewish nation,
+He did not say this on his own, in fact, as high priest he had already prophesied that year that Jesus would die for the Jewish nation,

 ## John 11:52